 Every week, when you plan your schedule, consider your goals.
 What needs to get done to keep you on track?
 Then, choose an MIT (most important task) for each day.
 When you know what you need to accomplish to stay on track, you’ll waste less time on non-essential work.

-It helps me to schedule my most important tasks during the times I’m most focused and productive and focus on tasks that don’t require as much brain power when my energy wanes.
+It helps me to schedule my most important tasks during the times I’m most focused and productive and focus on tasks that don’t require as much brain power when my energy level wanes.

 If your productivity levels heighten later on in the day, you can take the opposite approach.
 Either way, make an effort to understand your peak work times and schedule your MITs accordingly.